namitarora10/Avatar-Assignment/README.md

 ![Input Image](./input_image.png)

-### Generated Image with Prompt: "A pan in a modern kitchen used in meal preparation"
+### Generated Image with Prompt: "A bottle in a modern kitchen used in meal preparation"

 ![Generated Image](./generated_image.png)